yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src.md

 You can find the binaries you just built in `build/latest` directory.
 {{< /tip >}}

-For Linux it will first make sure our custom Linuxbrew distribution is installed into `~/.linuxbrew-yb-build/linuxbrew-<version>`.
+For Linux, it will first make sure our custom Linuxbrew distribution is installed into `~/.linuxbrew-yb-build/linuxbrew-<version>`.

 ## Build Java code